Tetrapulmonata: Phylogeny

 A cladogram published in 2014 divides the Tetrapulmonata into two clades, the Schizotarsata and the Serikodiastida.
 The Schizotarsata have walking legs II–IV with the tarsus having a specific pattern of three subsegments (tarsomeres).
 The Serikodiastida (Greek for "silk workers") share the ability to produce and use silk.
-The sister clade to Tetrapulmonata is the extinct order Trigonotarbida; together they form a clade that has been called "Pantetrapulmonata".
+The sister clade to Tetrapulmonata is the extinct order Trigonotarbida; together they form a clade that has been called "Pantetrapulmonata", to which the Carboniferous genus Douglassarachne was also referred in 2024.

 In 2016, a fossil arachnid from the Late Carboniferous (Pennsylvanian) age was described in the genus Idmonarachne.
 Based on its overall morphology, it was considered to belong to the Serikodiastida, although the presence of silk-producing spigots was not demonstrated.
 Like uraraneids, it lacked spinnerets, but it also lacked a flagellum, thus resembling spiders.
 A cladogram based on morphology placed Idmonarachne between uraraneids and spiders:

 The Late Carboniferous appears to be a time when there was a greater diversity of tetrapulmonate arachnids.